 Restoring Plastic to New

 We’ve covered gelcoat restoration in quite a bit of detail now, but perhaps you are dealing with plastic on your personal watercraft instead.
+If you need to replace your seat, take a look at my PWC seat replacement guide.

 For this there are some unique differences to the process.
 Most notable is the use of a heat gun.